-Originating in the Middle Ages as Vatertag, a family day celebrating fathers and their role in life, it takes place on the 40th day of Easter Christi Himmelfahrt , Ascension Day, which for Christians commemorates Jesusí ascension into heaven.
+With origins in the Middle Ages as "Vatertag", a family day celebrating fathers and their role in life, it takes place on the 40th day of Easter "Christi Himmelfahrt".
+Ascension Day, which for Christians commemorates Jesus’ ascension into heaven.

-However Maennertag, Men's Day, or Herrentag as it was more commonly known in the East of Germany, evolved from days of Christian celebration and by the 19th century had become more of a men only Sauftag, Drinking Day.
+However "Männertag", Men's Day, or "Herrentag" as it was more commonly known in East Germany, evolved from days of Christian celebration; by the 19th century it had become more of a men only "Sauftag".
+A "Drinking Day".

-As a German public holiday, and on the religious calendar still an important date with church services and processions, it developed into a work free holiday for the countryís menfolk, who were given the liberty to do whatever they want.
-This by tradition led to some, but by no means all, becoming intoxicated as quickly and thoroughly as possible.
+Ascension Day has been a German public holiday since 1936 and is still an important date on the religious calendar, with special church services and processions.
+But it also developed into a work free "holiday" for the country’s menfolk, who were given the liberty to do whatever they wanted.

-A somewhat idiosyncratic celebration of Fatherhood, and, tradition or not, the annual event does attract criticism, with Germanyís one time Family Minister Ursula von der Leyen, herself a mother of seven, urging fathers to spend the day playing with their children and begin a new tradition of accepting gifts of flowers and chocolates, rather than sitting in a wagon, or dragging a handcart, filled with alcohol and coronary inducing food and traveling across the countryside.
-Or taking root in a bar and passing the hours consuming vast amounts of schnapps.
+Even politicians get involved, among others the country's one time Family Minister Ursula von der Leyen, a mother of seven, who urged fathers to spend the day playing with their children and begin a new tradition of accepting gifts of flowers and chocolates.

+A family minded alternative to sitting in a wagon, or dragging a handcart, filled with alcohol and coronary inducing food then traveling across the countryside.
+Or taking root in a bar and passing the hours consuming vast amounts of Schnapps.

 Will the customs of centuries eventually return to being a family celebration honoring a father?

-Society and the event itself is changing, it could happen, but as a people Germans are very much against commercialized or manufactured celebrations, so, although it might be modified by time and circumstances, there is no chance that Father's Day in Germany will never become a 'Hallmark Holiday'.
+Society and the event itself is changing, it could happen, but Germans are against commercialized or manufactured celebrations, so, although it might be modified by time and circumstances, there is no chance that "Father's Day in Germany" will never become a "Hallmark Holiday".

-Content copyright © 2013 by Francine McKenna.
+Content copyright © 2019 by Francine A. McKenna.
 All rights reserved.

-This content was written by Francine McKenna.
+This content was written by Francine A. McKenna.
 If you wish to use this content in any manner, you need written permission.
-Contact Francine McKenna for details.
+Contact Francine A. McKenna for details.